caisplusplus/caispluplus.github.io/_posts/2017-09-15-environment_setup.md

    through <code class='language-bash'>activate caispp</code> on Windows or
    <code class='language-bash'>source activate caispp</code> on Unix systems.
    You should see your prompt change with the name of the environment to the left of the input line.
+Make sure this environment is activated while doing the remaining steps.
 5. Make sure that **pip** is installed by running <code class='language-bash'>pip -v</code>.
 Pip is an easy-to-use package manager built for Python, and we will use it to install several of the packages we will need in the future.
    If pip is not installed, follow the instructions <a